stephanGarland/intro-to-x/mysql/mysql-101-1.md

   u.user_id IS NULL;
 ```

 To efficiently see what it's doing, you can run two queries, appending `ORDER BY -user_id DESC` and `ORDER BY user_id`, which represents the top and bottom of the result.
+Don't forget to add a `LIMIT` as well!

 <details>
   <summary>What is -user_id?</summary>